SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-azure-devops.md

 ---

+[Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) is a Microsoft product that provides version control, reporting, requirements management, project management, automated builds, testing and release management capabilities.
+It covers the entire application lifecycle, and enables DevOps capabilities.

+Here is a series of rules on how to get the most out of Azure DevOps.

 If you still need help, [visit our DevOps consulting page](https://www.ssw.com.au/ssw/Consulting/DevOps.aspx) and book in a consultant.

 Learn more about [Scrum with Azure DevOps](/rules-to-better-scrum-using-azure-devops).